apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/README.md

 # pydolphinscheduler

-pydolphinscheduler is python SDK allow you define your DolphinScheduler job by python code.
+pydolphinscheduler is python API for Apache DolphinScheduler, which allow you definition your workflow by python code, aka workflow-as-codes.